• Skip to primary navigation

 lainey in the kitchen

-Meaty pork adobo out, Adobong Sitaw Recipe Without Meat in!
-This simple dish from the Philippines is made with green beans in a flavorful soy-based sauce.
+Meaty pork adobo out.
+Adobong Sitaw recipe without meat in!
+This simple dish from the Philippines is made with green beans in a soy-based sauce.
 No special cooking methods needed for this great dish!

-You’ll also love trying Ginataang Kalabasa or Vegetarian Chicken Adobo!
+Try my Ginataang Kalabasa or Vegetarian Chicken Adobo recipes too!

 Adobong Sitaw Without Meat in a rectangular plate